Types of Degrees Semiconductor Manufacturing Majors Are Getting

 Online Semiconductor Manufacturing Programs

-In the 2018-2019 academic year, 3 schools offered some type of semiconductor manufacturing technology program.
+In 2020-2021, 3 schools offered a semiconductor manufacturing tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|